sahitpj/sahitpj.github.io/about.md

 <div class="col-lg-8  col-lg-offset-2 col-md-8 col-md-offset-2 col-sm-8  col-sm-offset-2 about-page">
 <h1 class="page-title">{{ page.title }}</h1>

 <p class="about-content">Hey there!
 I am Jayakrishna Sahit and am currently a Third Year Undergraduate at IIT Gandinagar.
-I work on System Software, Full Stack Development and Data Analytics.
+I work on Software Development and Data Analytics.
 I also specialise in Naturtal Language Processing and have good experiemce in Cloud and Distributed Systems</p>

 <p class="about-content">I previously interned at the British Broadcasting Corporation (BBC), where my job profile was Full Stack Development.
 I code extensively in multiple languages such as Go, Python, C/C++, JavaScript and Rust.</p>